runtimeverification/haskell-backend/docs/2019-08-27-Unification-modulo-overloaded-constructors.md

 - overloaded constructor vs. same overloaded constructor: works the same as for other constructors, as overloaded constructors are injective
-- overloaded constructor vs. different (overloaded) constructor: fail, similarly to the other constructors
+- overloaded constructor vs. different (overloaded) constructor: return bottom, similarly to the other constructors
 - overloaded constructor vs. injection of (overloaded) constructor
   + If the two constructors form an `overload` pair, then use the sorting information for the two overloaded constructors to directly derive the new goals (apply the overload axiom right-to-left on the right and retry)
-  + otherwise, fail, as the constructors are incompatible
+  + otherwise, return bottom, as the constructors are incompatible
 - injection of (overloaded) constructor vs. injection of (overloaded) constructor
   + If there exists a common overloaded constructor overloading both constructors, with its sort at most the top sort of the injection, then apply the overload axioms right-to-left to get both terms to use the common overloaded constructor and retry
-  + otherwise, fail, as the constructors are incompatible
+  + otherwise, return bottom, as the constructors are incompatible
 - overloading constructor `c1` vs. injection of variable `x2` from sort `s2`.

   1. Find a constructor `c2'` overloaded by `c1` whose sort `s2'` is at most `s2`.
      - If there are more, pick the one overloading all the others.
-     - If cannot compute one overloading all the others, fail (ambiguity).
+     - If cannot compute one overloading all the others, we cannot decide which to choose and decide not to handle the case (ambiguity).
   1. narrow `x2` to `\inj{s2'}{s2}(c2'(x1,...,xn))` where `x1`, ..., `xn` are fresh
   1. apply the right-to-left overloading axiom to transform `c2'` into `c1`
-  1. hope that the new unification fails; if not build the conjunction of the result with the equality for `x` and existentially quantify them using `x1` ... `xn`
+  1. hope that the new unification returns bottom; if not build the conjunction of the result with the equality for `x` and existentially quantify them using `x1` ... `xn`
 - injection of overloaded constructor `c1` of sort `s1` into sort `s`